NikhilNarayana/FRC-YouTube-Uploader/README.md

 * Stack Exchange - Bug Fixes

-## Extra Script
+## Extra Scripts
 ### updatePlaylistThumbnails.py
 This script expects two inputs, a playlist ID (`--pID`) and a thumbnail file name (`--tnail`).
 It will then update every the thumbnails of every video in that playlist to the one you provide.
 This makes it simple to update older playlists with a new thumbnail so you can keep your look consistent.

+### addTBAToDescription.py
+addTBA will add match information to the video description retroactively.
+This script runs similarly to `start.py`.
+You start it with `python addTBAToDescription.py` and navigate to `localhost:8080` to use to script.
+You have to provide the video url, event code, and match code.
+Future goal is to add title to this

-This script is not used within youtubeup.py
+These scripts are not used within start.py